suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 1. have sufficient permissions imparted by their signatures
 2. specify a digest and a Payload for every Component in the Component Set.

+Failing to verify the availablility of all components may lead to API mismatches and other version mismatch problems.

-The single dependent Manifest is sometimes called a Root Manifest.
+The single dependent Manifest is called a Root Manifest.

 ##  Changes to Manifest Structure {#structure-change}